-- Window standards shall be as required by Code Section 15-905, Facade Design Development Standards, and applicable Overlay District regulations. - Windows shall be provided along all walls that are along the front and street side setbacks, and not less than 20 percent of each street-facing facade shall be comprised of a window

-- or door opening.
-Multiple street-facing walls shall be considered to be part of the same facade if they are parallel and face the same direction. - Windows shall be as tall or taller than they are wide, but they may be grouped within value openings that are wider than they are tall if the individual windows are separated by a post that is not less than 3 inches in width. - Windows shall not be flush with solid building surfaces, but shall be recessed at least two (2) inches from the exterior trim or, if no trim is used, from the exterior wall plane. - Windows shall be single-hung, double-hung, or casement.
+- Window standards shall be as required by Code Section 15-905, Facade Design Development Standards, and applicable Overlay District regulations. - Windows shall be provided along all walls that are along the front and street side setbacks, and not less than 20 percent of each street-facing facade shall be comprised of a window or door opening.
+Multiple street-facing walls shall be considered to be part of the same facade if they are parallel and face the same direction. - Windows shall be as tall or taller than they are wide, but they may be grouped within wall openings that are wider than they are tall if the individual windows are separated by a post that is not less than 3 inches in width. - Windows shall not be flush with solid building surfaces, but shall be recessed at least two (2) inches from the exterior trim or, if no trim is used, from the exterior wall plane. - Windows shall be single-hung, double-hung, or casement.
 Horizontal sliding windows are not allowed. - Any room with exterior window(s) shall have at least one window that is operable for natural ventilations. - Window glass shall be not reflective and clear except adjacent to bathrooms. - Unpainted aluminum shall not be allowed for windows or window frames.

-- Windows should be provided along all walls that face a street.
-[Original TDDG text.] - Windows should be vertically oriented, i.e., taller than they are wide.
-Also, eEach window should be individually articulated or paired, and should not form long horizontal or vertical bands.
+- Each window should be individually articulated or paired, and should not form long horizontal or vertical bands.
 In some styles, such as the Craftsman, windows were grouped, and this is an appropriate technique to use.
-However, framing at least four (4) inches in width should must separate individual windows in a group, and no group may have a width greater than 1.5 times the height of the group. - Windows should not be flush with solid building surfaces, but rather recessed at least 2 inches from the exterior trim or, if no trim is used, from the exterior wall plane.
-[Original text.] - Windows for post 1945 structures and new structures should be single-hung sash, doublehung sash, casement style, or other similar types.
-Horizontally sliding windows and nonopening windows should not be utilized. - Windows for structures constructed prior to 1945, should have the same configuration (such as single-hung sash, double-hung sash, or casement) as the original windows. and should look as similar to the original window as possible in order to preserve the residence's architectural design. - Windows may include glazing bars, or muntins.
+However, framing at least four (4) inches in width should separate individual windows in a group, and no group may have a width greater than 1.5 times the height of the group. - Windows for post 1945 structures and new structures should be single-hung sash, double-hung sash, casement style, or other similar types.
+Horizontally sliding windows and non-opening windows should not be utilized. - Windows for structures constructed prior to 1945, should have the same configuration (such as single-hung sash, double-hung sash, or casement) as the original windows. and should look as similar to the original window as possible in order to preserve the residence's architectural design. - Windows may include glazing bars, or muntins.
 The addition of glazing bars can break up the house's façade and add texture to the building.
 On historical homes, the original muntin and pane pattern should be maintained when windows are replaced.
+However, it is
-However, it is inappropriate to install replacement windows with fake muntins when the original windows did not have muntins (i.e. were not multi-glazed).

-- Wood window frames are preferred, whereas vinyl and aluminum window frames are discouraged. - Whenever possible, upper-floor windows at the rear and sides of buildings should be placed to maximize the privacy of the neighboring properties. - Replacement windows should maintain the same size and be in the same location as the original windows.
-The number, size, style and shape of window panels should be consistent with the original windows. - G10 Where applicable, the existing original trim should remain intact when replacement windows are installed. - G11 Window screens that detract from the window are discouraged.
+- inappropriate to install replacement windows with fake muntins when the original windows did not have muntins (i.e. were not multi-glazed). - Wood window frames are preferred, whereas vinyl and aluminum window frames are discouraged. - Whenever possible, upper-floor windows at the rear and sides of buildings should be placed to maximize the privacy of the neighboring properties. - Replacement windows should maintain the same size and be in the same location as the original windows.
+The number, size, style and shape of window panels should be consistent with the original windows. - Where applicable, the existing original trim should remain intact when replacement windows are installed. - Window screens that detract from the window are discouraged.